ecklf/ac2100-openwrt-guide/README.md

 ifconfig
 ```

-If it shows an error type in the terminal
+If it shows an error, run the following command:

 ```sh
 sudo apt install net-tools